graezykev/ts-eslint-standard-js/steps.md

 You must find that the commands of `npm run lint` and `npm run format` have no difference from `npx eslint .` and `npx eslint --fix .` respectively.

-Well, when you directly run `npx eslint .`, it tries to run the ESLint tool directly from your project’s local dependencies (`eslint` under the `/node_modules/.bin/` of your project), but if ESLint is not installed under your project, `npx` will try to run the globally installed ESLint instead.
+Well, when you run `npx eslint .` directly, it attempts to execute the ESLint tool from your project’s local dependencies (ESLint under the `/node_modules/.bin/` directory of your project).
+However, if ESLint is not installed within your project, `npx` will attempt to run the globally installed ESLint instead.

 However, the NPM script `"lint": "eslint ."` ensures you only run ESLint in your project, if it's not installed, will result in an error.